-At the close of fiscal year ending June 30, 2020, unreserved fund balance in the General Fund was \$693,872.
-The federally approved indirect rate, which provided 38.83% of the General Fund resources for this fiscal year, is set at 14.0% of applicable direct cost of all projects in the Special Revenue Fund and has remained the same as prior years.
-Grant funds and contributions toward the Josephine County Senior Resource Center project significantly increased revenue in the General Fund in this fiscal year.
+At the close of fiscal year ending June 30, 2022, unreserved fund balance in the General Fund was \$527,864.
+The federally approved indirect rate, which provided 85.03% of the General Fund resources for this fiscal year, is set at 14.0% of applicable direct cost of all projects in the Special Revenue Fund and has remained the same as prior years.